 For a condition that seems to affect so many, it’s surprising how little information we have on pelvic pain in Australia.

-To get an idea of how many girls and women may be affected we can look at information from New Zealand and the USA.
-If Chronic Pelvic Pain (CPP) is defined as pelvic pain on most days for more than six months, then it is estimated to affect 15% of American women and 25% of New Zealand women.
-If this is true, then it is more common than asthma (10%) or back pain (14%) in Australia.
+To get an idea of how many girls, women and people assigned female at birth may be affected, we can look at information from New Zealand and the USA.
+If Chronic Pelvic Pain (CPP) is defined as pelvic pain on most days for more than six months, it is estimated to affect 15% of American women and 25% of New Zealand women.
+If this is true, it is more common than asthma (10%) or back pain (14%) in Australia.
 (Australian Bureau of Statistics Data)

-Economically, pelvic pain is a burden to government, individuals and business:
+Economically, pelvic pain is a burden not only to individuals but also to government and business:

 - Pelvic pain is estimated to cost Australia more than $6 billion annually.